openebs-archive/openebs-docs/docs/configurepools.md

 - `type`

-  This value can be either `sparse` or `blockDevice`.
-If you are creating a sparse pool using the sparse disk based blockDevice created as part of applying openebs operator YAML, then while configuring the `StoragePoolClaim`, choose type as `sparse`.
-For other blockDevices, choose type as `blockDevice`.
+  This value can be either `sparse` or `blockdevice`.
+If you are creating a sparse pool using the sparse disk based blockDevice which are created as part of applying openebs operator YAML, then while configuring the `StoragePoolClaim`, choose type as `sparse`.
+For other blockDevices, choose type as `blockdevice`.

 **Step5:**